-If Covid-19 is a Marathon, How Do I Recover?
+If COVID-19 is a Marathon, How Do I Get to the Finish Line?

 year ago, we compared the pandemic to a marathon, with a clear finish line marking the return to normal life.
 Although the metaphor seemed appropriate at the time, we now recognize that we significantly underestimated where we were in the race.
 For many of us, the pandemic has been like running multiple marathons with limited reprieve.